-- (i) During the year Probiomics Limited was provided services, on normal commercial terms and conditions, by Taylor Collison Pty Limited, totalling \$121,551.
-Mr Patrick Ford is an employee of Taylor Collison Limited. - (ii) During the year Probiomics Limited was provided services, on normal terms and conditions, by Good Health Solutions Pty Ltd totalling \$19,459.
-Prof Ron Penny is a director of Good Health Solutions Pty Ltd.
+- During the year Probiomics Limited was provided services, on normal commercial terms and conditions, by Taylor Collison Pty Limited, totalling \$7,500.
+Mr Patrick Ford was an employee of Taylor Collison Limited until December 2006. - (ii) During the year Probiomics Limited was provided services, on normal terms and conditions, by Good Health Solutions Pty Ltd totalling \$ 7,435.
+Prof Ron Penny is a director of Good Health Solutions Pty Ltd. - (iii) During the year Probiomics Limited was provided services, on normal terms and conditions, by Diskdew Pty Ltd totalling \$ 8,229.
+Mr Patrick Ford is a director of Diskdew Pty Ltd.